nashville-software-school/client-side-mastery/HTML_CSS_FLEXBOX/Content/HTML.md

 ![./Images/flexbox.png](https://github.com/nashville-software-school/client-side-mastery/blob/E20/HTML_CSS_FLEXBOX/Images/HTML_Tag_Anatomy.png)

-Opening Tag: The start of the html tag
+**Opening Tag**: The start of the html tag

-Attributes: Properties on an html element.
+**Attributes**: Properties on an html element.
 In the example above they are "id" and "class", but there can be other properties too.
-Some comone properties indlude: id, class, href, src.
+Some common properties indlude: id, class, href, src.

-Attribute Values: This is the value associated with an attribute.
+**Attribute Values**: This is the value associated with an attribute.
 In the example above the id="nurse".
 If we are looking for the element with an id of nurse, this would be that element.

-Content: This is what gets displayed.
+**Content**: This is what gets displayed.

-Closing Tag: This indicates the element is now finished.
+**Closing Tag**: This indicates the element is now finished.

 ## Atributes